ComplexityBiosystems/acrosome_classification/README.md

 # Acrosome Classification with SVM
 This repository contains data and code used in [insert reference](link).
 It is organized as follows:

-+ [data/](data/) two csv files containing the 7 morphological features for spermatids and spermatozoa
++ [data/](data/) two csv files containing the 7 morphological features for spermatids and spermatozoa acrosome cells.
 + [notebooks/](notebooks/) a jupyter notebook in python, which generates all results and figures of the manuscript.
 + [code/](code/) python code for cross validation and to compute local curvatures via vtk.
 + [output/](output/) all figures and some additional ouput.